Cathedral of St. John the Divine: Initial construction

-Actual work on St. John's began in early 1893.
-The trustees initially expected that work would proceed quickly because much of the Morningside Heights plateau was made of shallow bedrock.
-However, in September 1893, builders unexpectedly hit pockets of soft shale and an underground spring at several locations about 40 ft below ground.
-One of these pockets was located directly below the site for one of the four piers that were to support the cathedral's massive 445 ft stone tower.
+Construction work began in early 1893.
+The trustees initially expected that work would proceed quickly because much of the Morningside Heights plateau sat on shallow bedrock.
+However, in September 1893, builders unexpectedly hit pockets of soft shale, and a spring about 40 ft below ground.
+One of these pockets was located directly below the site for one of the four massive piers that were to support the cathedral's 445 ft stone tower.
 The trustees briefly considered moving the entire cathedral slightly southward.
-They ultimately decided against moving the cathedral, believing it to be inauspicious if the cornerstone were to be moved.
-Instead, builders drilled several deep shafts until they hit the bedrock, then poured concrete pits within each shaft.
-The pits would then accommodate the construction of the tower's piers.
+They decided against moving the cathedral, believing it to be inauspicious to move the cornerstone.
+Instead, builders drilled several shafts until they hit bedrock, then poured concrete pit piles within each shaft to accommodate the weight of the tower piers.
 The layer of bedrock was, in some cases, 72 ft beneath ground level.
 The pits were completed in late 1895 at a significantly higher cost than originally estimated.

-By 1898, St. John's had cost an estimated $750,000, and as per an 1896 estimate, the cathedral was projected to cost at least $5 million when complete.
-As a temporary measure, the Tiffany Chapel was purchased in mid-1898 so that services could be held there.
-The chapel was placed in the crypt, within the basement.
-The first services were held in January 1899 within the Tiffany Chapel.
+By 1898, St. John's had cost an estimated $750,000, and by an 1896 estimate the cathedral was projected to cost at least $5 million when complete.
+As a temporary measure, the Tiffany Chapel was purchased in mid-1898 and placed in the crypt in the basement; the church's first services were held there in January 1899.
 The crossing arches, located in the cathedral plot's eastern portion, were completed the following year, though three of the arches were temporarily sealed off until the transepts and nave could be completed.
 By then, some $2 million had already been spent, even though little appeared to have been completed.
 Despite large donations from prominent figures such as financiers John Jacob Astor IV and William Waldorf Astor, governor Levi P. Morton, banker J. P. Morgan, and businessman Cornelius Vanderbilt, the trustees continued to raise funds.